drasyl/drasyl/README.md

 # drasyl

-drasyl is a general-purpose overlay network framework for rapid development of distributed P2P applications.
+drasyl [dʁazy:l] is a general-purpose overlay network framework for rapid development of distributed P2P applications.

 By using drasyl developers can fully concentrate on creating distributed applications.
 With drasyl, boundaries between IP-based networks will be eliminated and secure communication channels between